-There was a REAL power in the Name of Jesus Christ I experienced and couldn’t let go of.
-It was amazing!
+There was a REAL power in the Name of Jesus Christ I experienced.

-Now, this may seem like such a strange story to tell when it comes to falling in love with God.
-Maybe you wanted something with a little more fairy tale quality.Falling in love with God starts with knowing who He is.
+Now, this may seem like such a strange story to tell when it comes to falling in love with God but the key word we are looking for is “know”.Falling in love with God starts with knowing who He is.
 Click To Tweet

-Therefore, in order to truly experience love we must know “it” meaning know Him.
+Therefore, in order to truly experience love we must know “it” meaning know Him who is love.
+Phew!
 So how do we get to know Him?
 Here are some ways on how to love God more deeply to help set a foundation of understanding “those people” and joining them in falling in love with Jesus Christ.

 7 Ways on How to Fall in Love with God

 Some people may find the bible overwhelming or boring but reading the bible is like reading someone’s diary.
 That someone is God.